 - Chronic pain caused by a service-connected injury or illness

-- TBI or PTSD resulting from military service
+- Traumatic brain injury (TBI) or Post Traumatic Stress Disorder (PTSD) resulting from military service

 - Severe burns or blindness